See the right specialist for your spinal decompression

 - Facet thermal ablation

-Call a member of our team today to learn more about our minimally invasive outpatient procedures.
-We want to help you find relief from chronic pain, so contact us to find out if you are a candidate for outpatient treatment at Laser Spine Institute.
+Contact a member of our team today to learn more about our treatment options.
+We can provide you with a free MRI review* to determine if you could be a candidate for minimally invasive surgery at Laser Spine Institute.